-You can then alter the controller parameters in the "Automation pane" want your mod wheel to go all the way from top to bottom but the control to have restricted bandwidth change default of 0-127 to 20-100 say.
-Or if you want the controller to make the GUI control in the reverse direction change from default 0-127 to 127-0.
+You can then alter the controller parameters in the "Automation pane" if for example you want your mod wheel to go all the way from top to bottom but the control to have restricted bandwidth change from the default of 0-127 to 20-100.
+Or if you want the controller to make the GUI control in the reverse direction change from the default of 0-127 to 127-0.